 - …has a manual system for drive belt length adjustment and easier maintenance and belt change.

 We also have some important news to share on the accessories:

-- The Harness has been re-designed and now comes in a black fabric, with padded shoulders and a loop in the back of the waist belt.
-The Harnesses are now also offered in discounted 3-packs (S, M and L) and 5-packs (XS, S, M, L and XL), inviting more customers to acquire the full size range to ensure a perfect fit, regardless of the users’ size.
+- The Harness has been re-designed and now comes in a piece of black fabric, with padded shoulders and a loop in the back of the waist belt.
+The Harnesses are now also offered in discounted 3-packs (S, M and L) and 5-packs (XS, S, M, L and XL), inviting more customers to acquire the full-size range to ensure a perfect fit, regardless of the users’ size.

 - A new model of kGrips will be introduced and sold in pairs.

 - We are now also introducing Ankle Cuffs for the first time, also sold in pairs, facilitating exercises such as the kBox Hip Extension.

 With the new functional and technical improvements mentioned, we have still managed not to increase the price of the kBox4 Pro as compared to the previous generation.
 Due to the strengthened dollar, we have also been able to decrease the previously higher USD prices.

 A kBox4 Pro starter system and basic accessories costs from EUR 2,990 (USD 3,345) plus shipping and taxes.
 The kBox4 Lite on the other hand will cost almost 25% less than the Pro model, opening up flywheel training to completely new categories of users.
 A starter system with the kBox4 Lite and basic accessories costs EUR 2,300 (USD 2,575) plus shipping and taxes.

 Prices of the Flywheels and the Harnesses have also been adjusted downwards, making it more affordable for customers to acquire a complete set of accessories with every kBox.